Friday feature: Nicole Milanovic

-Nicole Milanovic will graduate with a B.A. in English from VCU in May 2022.
-Nicole is currently a volunteer copy editor with Blackbird: an online journal of literature and the arts and is a part of the Club Tennis team.
+Nicole is a volunteer copy editor with Blackbird: an online journal of literature and the arts and is a part of the club tennis team.
 During her time at VCU, Nicole has interned with two online journals: Blackbird and Plain China.

 When did you know you wanted to be an English major?